 Differentiate your cleaning business.

 These days, just about everyone is “going green” and using safer, less toxic cleaning products.
-A recent survey indicates that 68% of consumers prefer to hire cleaning businesses that use environmentally friendly cleaning products.
+A recent survey indicates that 68 percent of consumers prefer to hire cleaning businesses that use environmentally friendly cleaning products.
 This is a great way to differentiate your business and appeal to the growing number of eco-conscious homeowners and business owners.
 Not only are safer products better for the environment, they keep you and your employees safe throughout the cleaning process.

 Advertise your cleaning business.